mohsenemx/weatherApp/README.md

 # weatherapp
-I'm too lazy to wrtie a readme, so default futter readme can stay

-A simple weather app made in flutter
+Yet another weather app written in Flutter.

+This app offers a 2 language system (English and Persian), and displays many useful information.

+## Please note this is a work in progress and everything is subjected to change
 # Todo
 - [x] Basic functionality
 - [x] Sign APK and get ready for appstore release
-- [x] i18n
+- [x] i18n (2 languages)
 - [ ] Add widgets
 - [ ] User tutorials
 # People who helped